The Fitbit Ionic is a good wearable, but it’s not the great smartwatch some had expected it to be.

 Even if you fall into one of the categories above, however, it’s hard to recommend the Fitbit Ionic when there are so many great options out there for smart wristwear that offer better value.

-Fitbit has priced the Ionic at around the same level as the most premium Android Wear and Tizen choices, as well as just below the Apple Watch 3, all of which offer a nicer design and better features.
+Fitbit has priced the Ionic at around the same level as the most premium Android Wear and Tizen choices and even in line with the Apple Watch 3 (though a little lower than the Apple Watch 4), all of which offer a nicer design and better features.

 If you really like the design of the Ionic, and think the fitness features on offer are worth the money, then this will be a good purchase for you, but there are lots of other smartwatches that we prefer.